 Home Safe Home

-- If you have young children, make sure safety covers are used on unused outlets.
-Consider installing tamper-resistant receptacles which have a built-in shutter system that prevents hairpins and other small objects from being inserted into the outlet.
+- If you have young children, use safety covers on unused outlets.
+Consider installing tamper-resistant receptacles with a built-in shutter system that prevents hairpins and other small objects from being inserted into the outlet.

 - Extension cords should be used on a temporary basis only.
 They are not a permanent wiring solution.
 Have additional outlets installed where you need them.
-If you are using extension cords, make sure that they have safety closures to protect young children from shocks or mouth burns.
+If you are using extension cords, make sure they have safety closures to protect young children from shocks or mouth burns.

-- If an appliance repeatedly blows a fuse, trips a circuit breaker or gives you an electrical shock, immediately unplug, repair or replace it.
+- If an appliance repeatedly blows a fuse, trips a circuit breaker, or gives you an electrical shock, immediately unplug, repair, or replace it.

 - Check for or install ground fault circuit interrupters (GFCIs).
 A GFCI is an inexpensive electrical device that shuts off power instantly if there is problem.
-GFCIs should be installed in all “wet” areas of the home such as bathrooms, kitchens, and basements.
+GFCIs should be installed in all “wet” areas of the home, such as bathrooms, kitchens, and basements.

-- Consider installing arc-fault circuit interrupters (AFCIs) on bedroom circuits, smoke detectors in all bedrooms and in hallways within 15 feet of bedrooms, and at least one smoke detector on every level.
+- Consider installing arc-fault circuit interrupters (AFCIs) on bedroom circuits, have smoke detectors in all bedrooms and in hallways within 15 feet of bedrooms, and at least one smoke detector on every level.
 Carbon monoxide detectors should also be within 15 feet of each bedroom.
 As always, check with your local electrical inspector if you have questions or concerns.